 Formula tags can also be used to include platform object data.
 Although the data is taken directly from the user's org, it must still be escaped before use to prevent users from executing code in the context of other users, such as those with higher privilege levels.
-These types of attacks can only be performed by users within the same organization, and they undermine user roles and reduce the integrity of auditing records.
-And data can be imported from external sources and not screened for malicious content.
+Only users within the same organization can perform these kinds of attacks.
+These attacks undermine user roles and reduce the integrity of auditing records.
+Data can be imported from external sources and not screened for malicious content.